mrh0wl/Cloudmare/README.md

 # Cloudmare

-Cloudmare is a simple tool to find the origin servers of websites protected by Cloudflare, Sucuri, or Incapsula with a misconfiguration DNS.
+Cloudmare is a simple tool to find the origin servers of websites protected by Cloudflare, Sucuri, or Incapsula with a misconfigured DNS.

-For more detail about this common misconfiguration and how Cloudmare works, send me a private message.
+For more details about this common misconfigured and how Cloudmare works, send me a private message.

 Here's what Cloudmare looks like in action.